-Activities | #SOSerrai: 1 milion needed for the Serrai!
-Working together for a rebirth
+Activities | #SOSerrai, working together for a rebirth

 A sense of shared commitment

 On October 29th 2018, Storm Vaia brought terrible destruction to the Dolomites, and images of the pain and misery it caused remain etched in our memories and our hearts.
 But our sense of impotence was soon replaced by a determination to act.
-And now this desire to act can include all those who want to contribute.

 The restoration project

-- innovation and adaptability to climate change (which may trigger similar events);
+innovation and adaptability to climate change (which may trigger similar events);

-- enhancement of various aspects of the Serrai, in relation to its geology, geomorphology, landscape and historical background.
+enhancement of various aspects of the Serrai, in relation to its geology, geomorphology, landscape and historical background.

 Why the Serrai in particular?